-SQL Server 2014 is out bringing with it enhanced AlwaysOn clustering, and is indeed already supported by SharePoint 2013 past SP1.
+SQL Server 2014 is out bringing with it enhanced AlwaysOn clustering, and is indeed already supported by SharePoint 2013 with at least the SharePoint 2013 May 2014 cumulative update installed.
 Some new benefits in SQL Server 2014 are the reliability improvements for when connectivity is lost between nodes and also the ability to add a SQL Server instance hosted in Azure into the replica set for the ultimate off-site backup of your farms’ databases.
 Both of these upgrades are excellent news if you have to keep SharePoint safe; SQL Server is now more resilient than ever against failure and you can leverage that for SharePoint too.

 Either way this new version of SQL Server is a good excuse to streamline my previous article on the subject as well as introducing the new features.
 Please bear in mind, this guide is not for multi-subnet SQL clusters as SharePoint has issues using them by default, even though it is possible.

 It’s important to point out that there’s two ways of using SQL Server AlwaysOn; entire farm, or just the applications for applications shared between X farms via the replication that this technology uses, in a similar way to how SQL Server log-shipping works.
 Both high-availability strategies have pros & cons but for this guide we’ll do the entire single farm with all databases on the AlwaysOn cluster as that gives the most reliability.

 This has been covered in greater detail before but just for convenience, here’s a quick & compact checklist for setting up an entire farm on AlwaysOn.
 As before, the process is basically the same: